charlieellington/energy-flow/pages/03-projects/Zebra-Design/designers-that-code-with-ai/Zebra Design 2.0 Content Plan.md

 --------------------------------------------------

 **Ready to launch in weeks?**\
-Book a free 30‑minute strategy call → we'll outline a sprint plan you can act on tomorrow---whether or not you hire me.
+Book a free 30‑minute strategy call

 [Book your call] [See live examples]

+Let’s chat, see if we’re the right fit for your project.
+In that call, we’ll discuss your idea, brainstorm solutions, and sketch out a quick action plan – whether or not you decide to work with us.
+It’s a risk-free way to get expert insight and a roadmap for turning your concept into a live product.
+Time-to-market is critical, so don’t wait months to get started – **grab a slot now** and let’s get your product moving!